Accessibility links

 • Higher: "President Unveils Bold Economic Overhaul Plan"

-The default Temperature / Top P values for Pangea AI should be appropriate in most cases.
-If your service has special requirements, changes to the Temperature / Top P might help to produce the desired results.
-If you would like to test the impact of different Temperature / Top P values, contact Pangea Customer Care.
+The default Temperature / Top P values are suitable for most services.
+If you have special requirements, adjusting these values may produce better results.
+To test the impact of different Temperature / Top P values, contact Pangea Customer Care.

 XS